laravel/docs/billing.md

 <a name="without-credit-card-up-front"></a>
 ### Without Credit Card Up Front

 If you would like to offer trial periods without collecting the user's payment method information up front, you may simply set the `trial_ends_at` column on the user record to your desired trial ending date.
-Be sure to add a [date mutator](/docs/{{version}}/eloquent-mutators#date-mutators) for `trial_ends_at` to your model definition.
 This is typically done during user registration:

     $user = User::create([
         // Populate other user properties...
         'trial_ends_at' => Carbon::now()->addDays(10),
     ]);

+> {note}  Be sure to add a [date mutator](/docs/{{version}}/eloquent-mutators#date-mutators) for `trial_ends_at` to your model definition.

 Cashier refers to this type of trial as a "generic trial", since it is not attached to any existing subscription.
 The `onTrial` method on the `User` instance will return `true` if the current date is not past the value of `trial_ends_at`: